ArchiveBox/ArchiveBox/README.md

 <li>Optional: Start the server then login to the Web UI <a href="http://127.0.0.1:8000">http://127.0.0.1:8000</a> ⇢ Admin.
 <pre lang="bash"><code style="white-space: pre-line">
 docker-compose up
-# completely optional, CLI can also be used without running a server
+# completely optional, CLI can always be used without running a server
 </code></pre></li>
 </ol>